Dr. Peterson Provides Supervision

 If you are accepted as a supervisee you will complete a supervision plan or supervision agreement that spells out licensed professional counselor supervision requirements.
 You are free to discontinue supervision at any time and your hours will still count towards licensure.
 In other words you are not required to receive supervision from the same supervisor over the course of your supervision.

-State Licensing Board for Professional Counselors
+State Licensing Board Requirements for Licensed Professional Counselors

 Below are the websites for both Kansas and Missouri that will have downloadable applications and other facts you will need to know in order to begin the licensure process.